 Your educational experience at UAF will be one of the great adventures of your life.
 The Department of Residence Life can be a vital part of that adventure through programs that give you a comfortable, energetic environment in which to live and learn.
 The community fosters close friendships and academic achievement, helps you develop individual leadership ability and provides opportunities for personal growth.

 Some of UAF’s residence halls have a wonderful view of the Alaska Range and Denali, the tallest peak in North America.

 Residence Life offers living environments to meet every need.
-Options include coed buildings by floor, small community atmospheres or larger halls, options for students to living in themed Living Learning Communities (LLCs), apartment-style options, double, single and super-single rooms, alcohol-free environments, gender-inclusive housing options, and first-year experience halls.
-All single-student residential units are pet and smoke free.
-Service and emotional support animals are permitted in all of our facilities.
+Options include coed buildings by floor or by room, small community atmospheres or larger halls, options for students to living in themed Living Learning Communities (LLCs), apartment-style options, double, single and super-single rooms, gender-inclusive housing options, and first-year experience halls.
+Service animals and approved assistive animals are permitted in all of our facilities.

 Residence hall students have the conveniences of home within walking distance to class.
 Benefits include: